 Who but the ringleader of repellant backwater geek shows like Gummo and Trash Humpers could build a whole movie around a one-man parade of pure id?
 Moondog, one suspects, would get along swimmingly with most 0f Korine’s other misfit deviants—and perhaps especially with Alien, the gun-toting emcee desperado James Franco so memorably portrayed in the writer-director’s last movie, Spring Breakers.
 The Beach Bum returns not just to the gorgeously scuzzy Sunshine State bacchanal of that instant cult sensation, but also to its seductive sense of style: the dreamy smears of tropical nightlife color, coupled with a fluid flood of montage that’s somewhere between MTV and Terrence Malick’s latter-day streams of consciousness.
 This may be Korine’s most accessible and deceptively lighthearted movie.
 But it only looks like a goof.

-Rather than bounce McConaughey’s cackling crackpot against any kind of foil or straight man, The Beach Bum surrounds him with supporting players only a hair less outrageous: Jonah Hill, doing a hilarious Colonel Sanders accent as the owner of a country club; Martin Lawrence as a self-proclaimed dolphin expert who feeds cocaine to his pet parrot; Zac Efron as a rehab escapee with a haircut inspired by a panini.
+Rather than bounce McConaughey’s cackling crackpot against any kind of foil or straight man, The Beach Bum surrounds him with supporting players only a hair less outrageous: Jonah Hill, doing a hilarious Colonel Sanders accent as a dandyish literary agent; Martin Lawrence as a self-proclaimed dolphin expert who feeds cocaine to his pet parrot; Zac Efron as a rehab escapee with facial hair inspired by a panini.
 There’s little plot and even less in the way of conflict.
 Called home to Miami by his laidback bombshell wife, Minnie (Isla Fisher), Moondog nearly misses and then ruins the wedding ceremony of his daughter (Stefania LaVie Owen)—a deadbeat father move for which he’s rather promptly forgiven.
 Later, Korine threatens to confront the party animal with real loss and tragedy of his own making.
 Moondog shrugs it off, though.
 He is immune to guilt and repercussion.
 His mellow cannot be harshed.

 The film never quite comes down, either.
 It just keeps flowing forward, from one absurdist bender to the next, propelled by the boardwalk jukebox sounds of Eddie Money, Bertie Higgins, and of course Jimmy Buffet.
 There’s a collage quality to Korine’s filmmaking—a sense that he’s always just collecting moments, cobbling together scenes from the endless supply of improvised festivity that presumably erupted on set.
 (If the film has a defining image, it’s of McConaughey leading a mob of vagrants into a mansion, like Luis Buñuel’s scandalous Viridiana reimagined as a Death Row-era music video.)
 Some of this nonstop shitkicking is funny, though it’s also basically interchangeable: Pick at random a few minutes of the movie and they will resemble any other few minutes.
 That, of course, is very much in the spirit of Moondog’s routine of arbitrary excess.
 Caught in a perpetual stupor, unburdened by anything resembling a care or responsibility, he’s living an American dream of doing nothing always, of blowing every available second on his appetites.